arcee-ai/DistillKit/README.md

 - Significant performance gains were observed when distilling models for domain-specific tasks.
 - Using the same training dataset for distillation as was used for the teacher model can lead to higher performance gains.

-For detailed results and analysis, please refer to our case studies and experimental results in the documentation.
+For detailed results and analysis, please refer to our case studies and experimental here.

+## Arcee-Labs

+This release marks the debut of Arcee-Labs, a division of Arcee.ai dedicated to accelerating open-source research.
+Our mission is to rapidly deploy resources, models, and research findings to empower both Arcee and the wider community.
+In an era of increasingly frequent breakthroughs in LLM research, models, and techniques, we recognize the need for agility and adaptability.
+Through our efforts, we strive to significantly contribute to the advancement of open-source AI technology and support the community in keeping pace with these rapid developments.

 ## Future Directions